 Median

-It is the result that is in the middle of a set of values.
-An easy way to calculate the median is to edit the results in numerical journals and locate the result that is in the center of the distributed sample.
+It is the result in the middle of a set of values.
+Editing the results in numerical journals and locating the result in the center of the distributed sample is an easy way to calculate the median.

 Formula of Median